mybringback22/Umar-sAssigment/README.md

 ## Data Layer

 I have put in the extra work in the data layers to follow clean architecture as closely as possible.
-I have made Data Transfer Objects to mimic how I will work on a large scale project where api will through a lot of data towards frontend and frontend might not need all of it.
+I have made Data Transfer Objects to mimic how I will work on a large scale project where api will throw a lot of data towards frontend and frontend might not need all of it.
-Data Transfer Object ensures that domain layer and presentation layer only get access to the data that is needed by then.
+Data Transfer Object ensures that domain layer and presentation layer only get access to the data that is needed by them.
-So person working on the presentation layer does not have to get bombarded with unnecessary data.
+So person working on the presentation layer does not get bombarded with unnecessary data.

 ![Clean Architecture](https://github.com/mybringback22/Umar-sAssigment/blob/main/screenshots/DataLayer.png?raw=true)